A question a lot of people ask me when they’re thinking about taking up the sport Is “How Dangerous is Kitesurfing”.

 I think that people who’ve been doing it for years can get blasé and think they’re invincible.

-I personally had a nasty accident a couple of months ago – completely my own fault – launching the wrong kite for the wind speed in my eagerness to get on the water.
+I personally had a nasty accident a couple of years ago – completely my own fault and totally avoidable – launching an old, badly repaired kite in my eagerness to get on the water.

 I got hoisted in the air and came down front first on hard sand – lesson learned the hard way and some nasty bruising, but extremely lucky to have not been more badly damaged.